EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============

+### 0.69.2
+Still working on cleanup after integrating Chandler and moving to Tornado

+- :sparkles: Fix Py3.11 Sipport
+- :sparkles: Map tile server now integrated, works out of the box, and autofetches missing tiles if you have the settings permission.
+- :bug: Fix multilevel nested folders regression
+- :sparkles: -1 in cue sound fade in disables crossfading.
+- :bug: Fix sound fading out
+- :bug: Fix sound speed not getting correctly set in some cases
+- :sparkles: Chandler uses sine-in-out easing for lighting fades
+- :sparkles: BETA if you have the settings permission, now you can browse edit SQLite databases(Powered by a customized sqlite-web)
+- :sparkles: We now monitor dmesg hourly to detect IO Errors
+- :coffin: HBMQTT removed, along with it the embedded MQTT broker
+- :coffin: Kaithem.mqtt deprecated
+- :bug: Fix module.timefunc issues in chandler.
+- :bug: Fix deleting device that has subdevice
+- :bug: Fix zombie devices messing up page width
+- :sparkles: Chandler console icons now show which cues have any lighting commands
+- :bug: Fix Chandler backtracking not happening if the cue you are going to is specified as the "next" cue for the current one
+-

 ### 0.69.1
 Moving to Tornado was a rather large change, this release is mostly cleanup.